richardnunes/animals/testing-with-rtl/4.putting-it-all-together/SOLUTION.md

-# An optimal solution would be:
+# A possible solution would be:

 #### [5.
 Common mistakes](../5.common-mistakes/README.md)